private healing Ceremonies

 closing of the bones

-Modern life removed the rituals that once helped women process life’s biggest transitions.
+Modern life has removed the rituals that once helped women process life’s biggest transitions.

 Ceremony is how we remember.